 To mount the encrypted disk image in the future, locate its file on your hard drive—it will have the .dmg file extension—and double-click it.
 You’ll be asked for the encryption password you provided while setting it up.

 After you provide the password, you can access the contents of the file just as you would access any other disk image or removable device.

 Enlarge or Shrink Your Encrypted Disk Image

-If you’re running out of space inside your encrypted disk image and don’t want to create another one, you can enlarge your existing one.
+If you’re running out of space inside your encrypted disk image and don’t want to create another one, you can enlarge your existing image.
 Or, if you’re not using the full size of your disk image, you can shrink it to save space on your hard drive.
-The disk image will take up the maximum amount of space immediately.
-So, if you enlarge it to 1 GB, it will immediately take up 1 GB of space.

 Note that you won’t be able to resize the disk image if it’s currently mounted.
-If the Resize Image button is grayed out, just click the Eject button in the Disk Utility window.
+If the Resize Image button is grayed out, just click the Eject button in the Disk Utility window, and then try again.